Interoperable-data/automate-va/USE CASES/VA-APPLICATION.md

 - VTA `vpa:Case`s (of a SKOS-defined `vpa:permissionType`), each with a precise `vpa:Scope` (a VehicleType and a VehiclesCollection), a statement on the adequacy of the selected VTA case, the language used and the project name.
 The record in EVR of each vehicle number present in the VehiclesCollection is verified through an API to be provided.
 - If applicable, a link to a pre-engagement resource.
 - A separate listing on the applicable rules (linking to ERALEX instances where possible)
 - The required 'Sets of Evidence' for the VTA case, as now implemented in 'OSS Documentation'.
+This collection is a `DocumentsCollection`, consisting of links to resources, and if needed, files.
+Each instance in the collection SHOULD be provided with extra property values for data reuse in the automated process.
 - The required 'Mapping tables'.

 Data available through links is not repeated in the VTA Application.
 Example: all the VehicleType related info, including the Holder must be retrieved through that `Source`.